-Farrell said Schultz "should have been required only to report it to his supervisor, which he did."
+Farrell said Schultz "should have been required only to report it to his supervisor, which he

 Schultz reports to Spanier, who testified before the grand jury that Schultz and Curley came to him with a report that a staff member was uncomfortable because he'd seen Sandusky "horsing around" with a boy.
 Spanier wasn't charged.

-charge, Farrell said: "We're going to have a lot of issues with that, both factual and legal.
+About the perjury charge, Farrell said: "We're going to have a lot of issues with that, both factual and legal.
 I think there's a very strong defense here."

 The university is paying legal costs for Curley and Schultz because the allegations against them concern how they fulfilled their responsibilities as employees, spokeswoman Lisa Powers said.

 Genaro C. Armas in State College, Pa., contributed to this report.